This sweet corn salad is the perfect summertime side dish, or you can turn it into a main course with grilled shrimp or chicken!

 - ½ cup crumbled feta or cotija cheese

 - 2 tablespoons toasted pumpkin seeds (optional)

-In a large bowl, toss the corn kernels with the arugula, radishes and cilantro.
-Add just enough dressing to coat (you might not need it all).
+- In a large bowl, toss the corn kernels with the arugula, radishes and cilantro.
+Add the dressing and toss to coat.
 Season with salt and pepper.
 Sprinkle with the feta or cotija cheese and the pumpkin seeds (if using); serve it up!

 Do Ahead: The dressing can be refrigerated for up to 5 days.